libretro/docs/docs/guides/install-windows.md

 `save states`

-:   Save states are snapshots of the content menory at a particular moment, these are not always cross platform and most certainly won’t work on a different emulator that the one used to create them
+:   Save states are snapshots of the content memory at a particular moment, these are not always cross platform and most certainly won’t work on a different emulator than the one used to create them

 `system files`